30 July 2023

 WWF-Australia's Tanya Pritchard (left) and Githabul Ranger Coordinator Charlie Ord (right) Supervising Cultural Burn © WWF-Australia / Patchworks Agency

-As WWF-Australia Landscape Restoration Project Manager Tanya Pritchard explains, the environmental and ecological benefits of cultural burning are what sets it apart from other conventional bushfire prevention methods such as backburning.
+As WWF-Australia Landscape Restoration Project Manager Tanya Pritchard explains, the environmental and ecological benefits of Cultural burning are what sets it apart from other conventional bushfire prevention methods such as backburning.
 “Cultural burning is cool, it's patchy.
 It lets the wildlife escape and also creates these amazing little hot spots of regeneration as the plants regrow after the burning.”

 “Every culture, I believe, is an importance, but it's how you use it,” Gabriel explains.
 “It's good to share that culture too, you know, get an understanding of it.
-That's what the cultural fire burn does.”
+That's what the Cultural fire burn does.”

 Githabul Ranger starts Cultural Burn